dmcrider/LastDayToPlant/README.md

 # Release History
+Check out the [roadmap](https://trello.com/b/erWMvtWf/last-day-to-plant-mod).
+Don't see a feature you want?
+[Create an issue](https://github.com/dmcrider/LastDayToPlant/issues/new)

 LastDayToPlant v1.0.0 - Initial Release

 LastDayToPlant v1.1.0 - Added configuration settings.
 Will now show messages when it is the last day to use each type of Speed Gro